 Degenerative disc disease is often a trigger for conditions like herniated discs and spinal stenosis, which both can cause chronic, sometimes severe back pain.
 If your back pain has become a persistent problem, you should visit Performance Pain and Sports Medicine.
 Their multidisciplinary team provides physical therapies, regenerative medicine, and advanced minimally invasive procedures to relieve your back pain.
-Find out more by calling one of the practice’s offices in either Houston, Texas; or Raritan, or Lawrenceville, New Jersey, today.
+Find out more by calling one of the practice’s offices in either Houston, Texas; or Lawrenceville, New Jersey, today.

 Degenerative disc disease is a disorder that can develop as you age because your intervertebral discs harden and flatten.